sneaknz/contentshifter/README.md

 	shifter.contentshifter("shift", "mobile");

 The first parameter is the function call, and the second is the key name for an alternate location.
 In this example, all elements that have a location for 'mobile' specified in the `data-shift` object will get shifted to their destination element, unless they are already there.
 Anything that doesn't match will be moved back to their original location.

+If you are using the plugin to move content based on screen sizes, you may want elements to automatically revert to their original locations the next time a shift is called (e.g. shifting on breakpoints).
+This function can be enabled by setting autoreverse to 'true':

+	var shifter = $('body').contentshifter({
+		autoreverse: true
+	});

+## To-do

+- Add ability to set autoreverse setting on an individual element level